EndstoneMC/endstone/README.md

 ### 🐍 PyPi

-Endstone can be installed from PyPi using pip.
+Endstone can be installed directly from PyPi using pip.
 Open your terminal and execute the following command to install and start the Endstone server:

 ```shell